Abraham-Louis Breguet: Life

-Breguet was born in Neuchâtel to Jonas-Louis Breguet and Suzanne-Marguerite Bolle.
+Breguet was born in Neuchâtel, Principality of Neuchâtel to Jonas-Louis Breguet and Suzanne-Marguerite Bolle.
 Breguet's father died in 1758 when he was ten, and his formal schooling ended when he was 12.
 Breguet's mother remarried Joseph Tattet, who came from a family of watchmakers.
 Tattet had a showroom in Paris; the family tried for some time to entice the young Breguet into the trade, to no avail, but he eventually took to it with great interest and in 1762, aged 15, he was sent to be apprenticed to an unknown Versailles master-watchmaker.
 At this time the Court had a great influence on the trade and the best watchmakers established themselves around Versailles.

 The young Breguet soon "astonished" his master with his aptitude and intelligence, and to further his education he took evening classes in mathematics at the Collège Mazarin under Abbé Marie, who became a friend and mentor to the young watchmaker.
 Through his role as tutor to the dukes of Angoulême and de Berri, Abbé Marie was able to arrange for Breguet to be introduced to King Louis XVI of France, and the king's interest in mechanics led to many royal commissions for the rising watchmaker, including a perpetuelle (self-winding watch), with which the king was especially pleased.
 Unfortunately, Marie met a tragic end, either through murder or suicide, and soon after Breguet lost both his mother and his step-father, leaving him to support himself and his younger sister.
 How he managed this in the period between his parents' deaths and the establishment of his business is unknown.